dfm/dfm.github.com/_posts/2013-08-30-collaborative-filtering-and-the-github-activity-stream.markdown

 performed the action is stored in the attribute `actor` but sometimes this is a string (the user's GitHub username) and sometimes it's a dictionary with the username saved as `.login`.
-Either way, here's a fairly robust that takes in a single even object and returns the user and repository involved:
+Either way, here's a fairly robust function that takes in a single event object and returns the user and repository involved:

 {% highlight python %}
 sentinel = (None, None)